pkp/pkp-docs/pkp-theming-guide/en/theme-options-api.md

 ```

 ## getOptionConfig()
 Get the configuration settings for an existing option.
-This is useful alongside [modifyOptionsConfig()](#modifyoptionsconfig) to extend choices in a Parent Theme's option.
+This is useful to modify or extend choices in a Parent Theme's option.

 ```php
 public function init() {